Chinmaya-Kausik/CRUMQs/README.md

-# Evaluating Retrieval-Augmented Generation Systems on Unanswerable, Uncheatable, Realistic, Multi-hop Queries
+# Investigating Retrieval-Augmented Generation Systems on Unanswerable, Uncheatable, Realistic, Multi-hop Queries

 Existing RAG benchmarks rarely reflect realistic task complexity for multi-hop or out-of-scope questions, which often can be cheated via disconnected reasoning or require only simple factual recall.
 This limits the ability for such benchmarks to uncover limitations of existing RAG systems.